Marnie (film): Plot

 After overhearing Marnie on a phone call, Lil tips off Mark that Marnie's mother is not dead, as Marnie claimed.
 Mark hires a private detective to investigate.
 Meanwhile, Lil overhears Mark telling Marnie he has "paid off Strutt" on her behalf.
 Lil mischievously invites Strutt and his wife to a party at the Rutland mansion.
 Strutt recognizes Marnie, but Mark pressures him into doing nothing.
 When Marnie later admits to additional robberies, Mark works to reimburse her victims to drop charges.

 Mark brings Forio to their estate, pleasing Marnie.
-During a fox hunt, a red riding coat triggers another of Marnie's fits and Forio bolts, misses a jump, breaks a leg, and is left lying on the ground screaming in pain.
-Marnie frantically runs to a nearby house, obtains a gun, and shoots her horse.
-Crazed with grief, Marnie goes home, where she finds the key to Mark's office.
-She goes to the office and opens the safe, but finds herself unable to take the money, even after Mark arrives and "urges" her to take it.
+During a fox hunt, the red riding coat worn by one of the hunters triggers another of Marnie's fits and Forio bolts, misses a jump, injures its legs, and is left lying on the ground screaming in pain.
+Marnie frantically runs to a nearby house, obtains a gun, and shoots her horse in an act of animal euthanasia.
+Overcome with grief, Marnie goes home, where she finds the key to Mark's office.
+She goes to the office and opens the safe, but finds herself unable to take the money, even after Mark arrives and "urges" her to take it to test her new reluctance to theft.

-Mark takes Marnie to Baltimore to confront her mother and extract the truth about Marnie's past.
+Mark takes Marnie to Baltimore to confront her mother and uncover the truth about Marnie's past.
 They arrive in a thunderstorm.
 As it is revealed that Bernice was a prostitute, Marnie's long-suppressed memories resurface: when she was a small child, one of Bernice's clients tried to calm a frightened Marnie during a thunderstorm.
 Seeing him touch Marnie and believing he was trying to molest her, Bernice attacked him.
 As the man fended her off, she fell and injured her leg, leaving her disabled.
 Marnie, frightened and attempting to protect her mother, fatally struck the man in the head with a fireplace poker.
-The sight of his blood caused her hatred of the color red, the thunderstorm that night caused her fear of them, and the connection of the deadly night to sex caused her revulsion at physical intimacy.
+The sight of his blood caused her aversion to the color red, the thunderstorm that night caused her fear of them, and the connection of the deadly night to sex caused her revulsion at physical intimacy.
 In the aftermath, Bernice told police that she killed the man and prayed Marnie would forget the event.
 Understanding the reason behind her behavior, Marnie asks for Mark's help.
 They leave holding each other closely.